 They can cause employee burn-out.
 No one genuinely enjoys looking at spreadsheets and performing menial tasks.
 Human beings, by nature, are horrible at them.
-Humans do better with complex thought processes, solving problems, contributing to greater good and engaging in thoughtful, meaningful conversation with others.
+Humans do better with complex thought processes, solving problems, contributing to the greater good, and engaging in thoughtful, meaningful conversation with others.
 When you task us with a list of repetitive, boring tasks, we just simply aren’t going to pay attention and lose interest.

 They are productivity vampires.
 Manual processes are proven to be less efficient than digital workflows.
 According to this World Economic Forum study, up to 80% of business owners say they have sped up internal business processes by implementing digital workflow into their businesses.
-By lightening the burden of manual tasks, you can spend more time doing the things that matter most to your practice, employees and most importantly, your patients.
+By lightening the burden of manual tasks, you can spend more time doing the things that matter most to your practice, employees, and, most importantly, your patients.

 They can light things on fire.
 So, manual workflows don’t literally light things on fire, but your team likely spends a significant amount of their time putting fires out.
 It’s the patient who has been waiting patiently for a few weeks to finally get some relief through IV therapy but hasn’t heard back about what her medical benefits cover.
-Maybe your Prior Authorization specialist failed to document pertinent information about a PA for patient that is standing in front of you angry.
+Maybe your Prior Authorization specialist failed to document pertinent information about a PA for a patient that is standing in front of you angry.
 Maybe it’s something as simple as the janitor throwing away an important fax.
 Little fires everywhere.

 Every day is the same old, same old.
-Along the same vein as employee burnout, having a boring job, doing the same boring things every day is sure to cause a bit of attrition at your practice.
+Along the same vein as employee burnout, having a boring job, and doing the same boring things every day is sure to cause a bit of attrition at your practice.
 By freeing up time and moving away from manual processes, you are opening a bit of extra time for employees to learn new skills that will keep them engaged in the practice.

 They negatively affect your culture.
 A certain amount of “grunt” work is unavoidable, but when it is most of your employee’s responsibilities, they are bound to become frustrated.
 Automation frees up more of your employees’ time so they can focus on job responsibilities that use their skills, passions, and creativity.
 When your employees thrive, your business will, too.

 It’s 2022.
-Modern technology and innovation are changing the way we work, the way businesses grow, the way patients achieve therapy and ultimately that patient’s success.
-Embrace these changes and your practice is sure to see the benefits.
+Modern technology and innovation are changing the way we work, the way businesses grow, the way patients achieve therapy, and ultimately that patient’s success.
+Embrace these changes, and your practice is sure to see the benefits.